AnacletoLAB/RNA-KG/README.rst

 We are currently working on enhancing the proposed KG in different directions.

 - Application of Graph Representation Learning methods to analyze RNA-KG.
-- Identification of key (nodes and edges') properties associated with RNA molecules and their interactors ➞ *Neo4j* endpoint.
+- Identification of key (nodes and edges') properties associated with RNA molecules and their interactors ➞ ⚠️experimental⚠️ Neo4j endpoint available at http://fievel.anacleto.di.unimi.it:7474 (usr: anacleto; pwd: anacleto).
+The list of RNA-KG nodes including properties is stored in https://RNA-KG.anacleto.di.unimi.it/nodes_with_properties.csv; the list of RNA-KG edges including properties is stored in https://RNA-KG.anacleto.di.unimi.it/edges_with_properties.csv
 - Development of an RNA Ontology with a particular emphasis on non-coding RNA molecules.
 - Specification of our meta-graph in terms of LinkML ➞ `SPIRES engine (OntoGPT) <https://github.com/monarch-initiative/ontogpt>`_.
 - Development of graphical facilities for supporting the user in the data acquisition process and thus reducing the manual effort required for mapping the data available in the different data sources into RNA-KG.